medycynka/Generic-Red-Black-Tree/README.md

 The balancing of the tree is not perfect, but it is good enough to allow it to guarantee searching in **O(log n)** time, where n is the total number of elements in the tree.
 The insertion and deletion operations, along with the tree rearrangement and recoloring, are also performed in **O(log n)** time.
 Tracking the color of each node requires only 1 bit of information per node because there are only two colors.
 The tree does not contain any other data specific to its being a red–black tree so its memory footprint is almost identical to a classic (uncolored) binary search tree.
 In many cases, the additional bit of information can be stored at no additional memory cost.

 # Classes
+## node
+This class is templated representation of a tree node with:
+* T key - value of the node
+* node *father - a pointer to a father of the node
+* node *left - a pointer to a left son of the node
+* node *right - a pointer to a right son of the node
+* int color - color of the node